Let's Start with the Backstory

-Paleo Diet Foods - What Not to Eat
+Paleo Lifestyle Foods - What Not to Eat

-To preface the list of paleo-friendly foods, here's a list of foods to avoid if you want to eat a paleo diet.
+To preface the list of paleo-friendly foods, here's a list of foods to avoid if you want to eat paleo.

 Eating paleo means cutting out all processed foods, anything that has been modified with additives or otherwise changed in a factory before consumption.
 You'll also find items like dairy, which Paleolithic humans largely didn't consume.